 Ultimately, the accountant facilitated a workshop with the client’s sales team to help come up with a sales ‘playbook’ – one, best practice way of selling the business’s product.
 By measuring sales conversion rates (by person), constantly raising the bar on targets and being the sounding board and accountability ‘buddy’ that the client needed, the sales potential growth of 20% was overachieved in year 1.
 The client is delighted and considers his accountant as an integral part of his business’s advisory team.

 Because of our strength with numbers, we can work with you to put together a similar plan.
-Contact us if you’d like to discuss how we might help you.
+If you’re interested in taking your business to the next level, contact us to discuss how we might help you with our professional business structure advice.